Broccoli quiche without the guilt

 - Place the broccoli pieces in a steamer basket.
 Steam over simmering water until very tender--about 8-10 minutes.
 Add to onion mixture and set aside.

 - In blender or food processor, puree the tofu and remaining ingredients (milk through ground black pepper) until smooth.
-Pour into bowl.
+Add the broccoli and onions and process until smooth.

 - Pour into pre-baked crust.
 Bake for 35-40 minutes or until quiche is set.
 Allow to sit for 5 minutes before serving.